swan-io/boxed/docs/docs/core-concepts.md

 // None() -> Nothing to transform!
 ```

-The `flatMap` let's you return another option, which can be useful for nested optional values:
+The `flatMap` lets you return another option, which can be useful for nested optional values:

 ```ts
 type UserInfo = {